Anne Beaumanoir: Post-war

 Beaumanoir returned to her medical studies in Marseille.
 She became a professor of neurology, and married a doctor.
 She had a falling out with the PCF, and left it in 1955.
 In Marseille, she met the worker-priests and became familiar with their social work among the Algerians there.
 She returned to Paris, where she became a medical researcher.
 She sided with the FLN in the Algerian War, and was arrested in November 1959 and sentenced to ten years' imprisonment.

 Incarcerated in Baumettes Prison, Beaumanoir was initially kept in solitary confinement but was then tasked with teaching fellow prisoners how to read and write, and writing letters for them.
 Because she was pregnant, she was provisionally released after serving eight months in order to give birth.
 After the birth of her son, she escaped to Tunisia, where she joined the FLN, serving as a neuropsychiatrist under Frantz Fanon.
 After the Évian Accords ended the Algerian War, Beaumanoir worked for the Minister of Health in the government of Ahmed Ben Bella.
 When he was overthrown in 1965, she fled to Switzerland, where she became the director of the neurophysiology department of the University Hospital of Geneva.

 In retirement, Beaumanoir lived partly in her hometown of Saint-Cast-le-Guildo, Côtes-d'Armor in Brittany, and partly in Dieulefit in the Drôme department.
 She called for the reception of Syrian refugees.

 Beaumanoir died on 4 March 2022, at the age of 98.

 Recognition

 Beaumanoir was recognised as one of the Righteous Among the Nations on 27 August 1996 by Yad Vashem, along with her parents.
 In 2016, investigative journalist and documentary filmmaker Denis Robert and his daughter Nina Robert co-produced a documentary on Beaumanoir's life titled Une vie d'Annette.
+In 2020 the German author Anne Weber published Annette, ein Heldinnenepos, an epic poem based on Beaumanoir's life, which won the German Book Prize for 2020.